Using Cognitive Dissonance to Help Us Change Behaviours

 Anger (‘How could he/she do this to me?’) – Allowing ourselves to grieve – there is nothing wrong with having a good cry.
 We are free to express our feelings, but not drown in them.

-When someone wrongs us, it is only normal to feel a degree of wrath.
+When someone wrongs us, it is only normal to feel a degree of anger.
 When we have, or feel that we have, been wronged, we could become bitter.
-Constantly thinking about the episode could result in our having negative feelings about others.
+That’s okay in the moment, it’s natural.
+But constantly thinking about the episode could result in our having negative feelings about others.
 We might close up, isolating ourselves and showing little interest in others.

-Our heart is like an heirloom bowl or vase.
+Our heart is like an heirloom bowl or a vase.
 What would we do if it became soiled or stained?
 Would our immediate response be to throw it away?
 Not likely.
 We would probably put forth the effort to clean it carefully.
-In like fashion, we can work hard to get rid of any feelings of annoyance toward those who offended us.
-With our heart cleansed of negative thoughts, we want to enjoy again the close friendship that had seemed lost for good.
+In like fashion, we can work hard to get rid of feelings of annoyance toward those who offended us.

 Positive Impact of Forgiveness and Letting Go